EcsRx/ecsrx/docs/faqs-etc.md

 Now lets say you know all the above, and you want to make sure every entity exists in the scene with a game object, well its quite simple to achieve.

-Make a component like so:
+Make a component like so (unity scenario):

 ```
 public class ViewComponent : IComponent